-Military spouses could be the solution to your talent shortage
+Military spouses could be the solution to your talent needs

 New research shows that while military spouses are highly skilled and eager to work, they are unemployed at four times the national unemployment rate.
 We took a deeper look into this hiring anomaly and uncovered ways you can attract and hire these valuable workers.

-It’s no secret—the current labor market is stronger than it has been in years.
-Companies are in hot pursuit of the right fit for their open positions but may be overlooking one of our most capable and untapped talent communities: military spouses.
+It’s no secret—the current labor market is in turmoil.
+Companies are laying off and furloughing workers, and when they are hiring, they’re in hot pursuit of the right fit for the kinds of jobs needed to reopen the economy.
+But, they may be overlooking one of our most capable and untapped talent communities: military spouses.

 Military spouses represent an incredible depth of technical skills and capabilities and bring to the table an added level of diversity, resiliency, determination, focus and leadership skills—all of which can help accelerate an organization’s ability to meet its business goals and objectives.